 The ESFJ may eventually stop offering the INFJ a shoulder to cry on and start judging them as “overreacting.”
 This alienation of affection on the part of ESFJ may cause the relationship to crumble.

 While ESFJ prefers to communicate in a straightforward and streamlined sort of way, INFJ enjoys abstract theoretical communication.
 ESFJ is a planner and tends to stick to a schedule with little to no deviation from it.

 This is quite different from INFJ’s spontaneous nature.
-When things go awry, ESFJ has no problems addressing the issue head on, but this may become an issue within the relationship since INFJ avoids conflict at all cost.
+When things go awry, ESFJ has no problems addressing the issue head-on, but this may become an issue within the relationship since INFJ avoids conflict at all costs.

 Where do they have problems and why?

 When INFJ feels as though they are being judged for their feelings or opinions they will completely shut down and cease communicating with their partner.
 ESFJ is also quite sensitive to criticism and reacts in a similar manner.
 INFJs’ passion and emotions often get the best of them in the heat of the moment, so they may unintentionally lash out and say things they don’t mean.

 Too many arguments can drive ESFJ further inward.
 If they aren’t careful, these types of exchanges can cause irreparable damage to their relationship.